bbauska/W3Cx-5of5/README.md

   alt="Live web development using Sublime." />
 </p>

-<p>Here, I&apos;m creating a directory on my desktop... so, a new directory:
+<p>Here, I&apos;m creating a directory on my desktop&#155; so, a new directory:
 &quot;Example 1&quot;.
 And inside that directory, I will create the HTML file.
 I use the &quot;New file&quot; option from Sublime Text.
 I copy and paste the code.
-I use &quot;Save as&quot; and i will save the page as index.html file... you can name it as you like. &quot;index&quot; is very common for the main page of Web site.
+I use &quot;Save as&quot; and i will save the page as index.html file&#155;
+you can name it as you like. &quot;index&quot; is very common for the main page of Web site.
 I then go to the desktop to the « Example 1&quot; directory and i save the file.</p>